 Meaning: to really enjoy something, and take pleasure in something.

-For example: He revelled in his new promotion (means he really enjoyed his new promotion, took a lot of pleasure from it.)
+For example, He reveled in his new promotion (which means he really enjoyed his new promotion and took a lot of pleasure from it.)

 Now just an important note.
 Don’t confuse the pronunciation with the very common word reveal.

 We’re talking about revel not reveal.
 Notice: the difference in the vowel sound.
-This is a short sound “Uh” (Revel) Long sound is reveal.
+This is a short sound “Uh” (Revel) Long sound is revealed.

 3. Anticipate